johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 generalized notifications).

 Finally, {scheme} is an 8 bit unsigned integer to indicate the type of notification mechanism to use.
-Scheme=1 is defined "NOTIFY", as in "send a generalized NOTIFY to {target} on port {port}".
+Scheme=1 is defined as "NOTIFY" (and the presentation format is also "NOTIFY"), as in "send a generalized NOTIFY to {target} on port {port}".

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
-Scheme=2 is here defined as "UPDATE", as in "send a DNS UPDATE to {target} on port {port}".
+Scheme=TBD is here defined as "UPDATE", as in "send a DNS UPDATE to {target} on port {port}".
-When parsing or presenting DNS zone data the 8 bit unsigned integer "2" should be replaced by the string "UPDATE", as in the examples below.
+When parsing or presenting DNS zone data the 8 bit unsigned integer TBD should be replaced by the string "UPDATE", as in the examples below.

 Apart from defining a new scheme to specify the mechanism "UPDATE"